 Selenium is an open source testing framework to emulate manual tests of web applications.
 The tests can be implemented in several languages such as Java and C# and they will simulate user actions on a web application.

-My experience with Selenium has been the creation of several Selenium projects written in Java.
+Our experience on Selenium has been the creation of several Selenium projects written in Java.
 The objective of these projects was to automate manual tests of web applications, in order to avoid these repetitive, slow and prone-error tasks.

 In summary, Selenium is a great tool for automated tests.
 It avoid regressions and it helps saving time in repetitive and boring manual tests.
-However the Selenium tests should have a good design and it is not recommended to use in web applications whose interface will change constantly.
+However, Selenium tests should have a good design and it is not recommended to use it in web applications whose interface will change constantly.

 Hire Walfen services